AY2425S2-CS2103T-F14-3/tp/docs/UserGuide.md

 💡 **Tips**:
 * Use `undo` if needed
-* Check index in current view
+* Check whether the index is valid in the current view of candidates

 ⚠️ **Warning**:
 * Action cannot be reversed after closing app